konstantinullrich/crypton/README.md

 # Crypton
 A simple Dart library for asymmetric encryption and digital signatures

-> This library is a simplified interface to interact with the [pointy castle](https://github.com/PointyCastle/pointycastle)
+> This library is a simplified interface to interact with the [pointy castle](https://pub.dev/packages/pointycastle)

 For symmetric encryption and hashing I strongly recommend to use [steel_crypt](https://pub.dev/packages/steel_crypt).
-The Dev there has a deep understanding of symmetric encryption and actively maintains the project.

 ## Features
 #### RSA